How Much to Tip House Cleaners in 2026

 Company Employees and Teams

-The best practice is to ask the company directly.
-A quick call or message asking "Does my tip go directly to the cleaner?" removes any ambiguity.
-If a team of two or three people cleaned your home, you can either tip a lump sum and let them split it, or hand individual tips to each team member.
+When you book through a company like Otesse, ask if tips go directly to the cleaner.
+If a team cleaned your home, you can tip a lump sum for splitting or hand individual tips to each member.

 Franchise and App-Based Services